imathis/design-enthusiast/_source/_posts/2009-09-23-a-redesign-rumble-and-the-dawn-of-bliss.markdown

 > 5 hour rumble with [@pilgrimgeorge](http://twitter.com/pilgrimgeorge) on a redesign of [http://christiangeorge.org](http://christiangeorge.org) No mockups, straight to HTML/CSS.
 Compass is my ally.
 Pumped!

 Using Compass (which leverages the power of [SASS](http://sass-lang.com)), I was able to infuse my stylesheets with the power of 'mixins' allowing me to be extremely agile during the design process.
-This enabled me to skip the mockup stage and go straight to the code.
+This enabled me to skip the mockup phase, and go straight to the code.

 **Here's an example.** The typographic units on Christian's new site &mdash; things like font-sizes, line-height, and heading margins &mdash; are all being generated from a single base font size.
 Math is one of the primary components of typography, and using Compass, I was able to express typographic design principles in an abstract way.
 As a result we were able to test different several typography settings simply by changing the base font size.